-- 1. Write up a bug report in the bug tracker. - 2.
+- 1. Write up a bug report in the bug tracker - 2.
 Tell someone on IRC #mediagoblin on Freenode. - 3.
 Write an email to the devel mailing list.

-More information about contributing is available on the join page.
+Information about the bugtracker, IRC and the mailing list is all on the join page.